 - Sore throat

 The CDC has guidance for who should be tested, but they report that decisions about testing are at the discretion of state and local health departments and/or individual clinicians.

 What is happening in the United States?

 Different parts of the country are seeing different levels of COVID-19 activity.
 The duration and severity of each pandemic phase can vary depending on the characteristics of the virus and the public health response.
 Learn more about the current situation in the US on the CDC website.
 Like many issues related to this topic, we advise readers to check back frequently for any changes.

-- According to Johns Hopkins University, there have been nearly 1.7 million cases of COVID-19 reported in the U.S., and 100,000 deaths.
+- According to Johns Hopkins University, there have been over 2.3 million cases of COVID-19 reported in the U.S., and over 122,000 deaths.